yourbase/release-test/README.md

 # release-test
-Tries to exercise all build packs
+Tries to exercise all of YB CLI's build packs